 - Newspaper and untreated paper bags used to line food scrap containers

-- Paper towels, napkins, facial tissues – only if they DO NOT contain body fluids or chemicals of any kind
+- Paper towels and napkins – only if they DO NOT contain body fluids or chemicals of any kind

 - Wooden or bamboo stirrers, toothpicks (no plastic frills), chopsticks